 Birch, Augustine Edward(born: 1908 - died: 2000) Augustine E. Birch, born in Winchester, KY, was the son of Eva Downey Birch and Edward Eginton Birch.
 He was a supervisor for the Apprentice Information Center of the Cincinnati Bureau Employment Services, a division of the U.S. Department of Labor.
-Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three centers in Ohio, and one of 35 centers in the United States.
-Access to the apprentice training programs was suppose to be a step toward getting hired in the trade industries.
+Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three centers in Ohio and one of 35 centers in the United States.
+Access to the apprentice training programs was supposed to be a step toward getting hired in the trade industries.

 For more see "Here are addresses of the U.S.A.'s 35 Apprenticeship Information Centers," The Machinist, 04/17/1969, p.
-8; and see "Deaths - Augustine Birch, 92, was job counselor," The Cincinnati Post, 08/25/2000, News section, p.
+8; and "Deaths - Augustine Birch, 92, was job counselor," The Cincinnati Post, 08/25/2000, News section, p.
 19A.
-For more of the segregated Apprenticeship Information Centers, see H. Hill, "The Negro wage earner and apprenticeship training," Crisis, June-July 1961, vol. 68, issue 6, pp. 335-341 [online at Google Book Search]; H. Hill, "Job crisis in the urban north," Crisis, November 1965, p.
-565-572 [online at Google Book Search]; R. Marshall and V. M. Briggs, Jr., "Negro participation in Apprenticeship Programs," The Journal of Human Resources, 1967, vol. 2, issue 1, pp. 51-69.
+For more on the segregated Apprenticeship Information Centers, see H. Hill, "The Negro wage earner and apprenticeship training," Crisis, June-July 1961, vol. 68, issue 6, pp. 335-341 [online at Google Book Search]; H. Hill, "Job crisis in the urban north," Crisis, November 1965, pp. 565-572 [online at Google Book Search]; and R. Marshall and V. M. Briggs, Jr., "Negro participation in Apprenticeship Programs," The Journal of Human Resources, 1967, vol. 2, issue 1, pp. 51-69.